apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 This example shows how one can work with NumPy data within the SystemDS framework.
 More precisely, we will make use of the built-in DataManager, Multinomial Logistic Regression function, and the Confusion Matrix function.
 The dataset used in this tutorial is a preprocessed version of the "UCI Adult Data Set".
 If you are interested in data preprocessing, take a look at level 2.
-If one wants to skip the explanation then the full script is available at the bottom of this page.
+If one wants to skip the explanation then the full script is available at the end of this level.

-We will train a Multinomial Logistic Regression model on the training dataset and subsequently we will use the test dataset to assess how well our model can predict if the income is above or below $50K/yr based on the attributes.
+We will train a Multinomial Logistic Regression model on the training dataset and subsequently we will use the test dataset to assess how well our model can predict if the income is above or below $50K/yr based on the features.

 Step 1: Load and prepare data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~